TovarishFin/crypto-weddings-contracts/README.md

   * change fees
   * destroy wedding alone after marriage finalized
   * verify their own wedding
+  * claim wedding money (while divorce process is NOT pending)

 ### What Can the Fiances do Through Mutual Consent?
   * marry